patomoi/ATS-20-Starter-Pack/README.md

 all other functions in this sketch are the work of PU2CLR

-files merged and uploaded by CA2PEY
+files merged, modified, updated and uploaded by CA2PEY

 thanks to PU2CLR and VE3XLT for their work and to all ATS-20 and SI473x enthusiast around the world.